Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Appendix

 where $\tr_p(d\gamma_a)$ is defined as in Notation and Remarks \ref{nota:don} part~\ref{it:don-trace}.
 (The second equality follows from the fact that $u_0^p(a,a)$ is the identity transformation of $\Lambda^p (T^*_a M)$ as noted in Proposition~\ref{localparam} part~\ref{uzero}.)

 Theorem~\ref{bkthm} part~\ref{it:bkthmlocal} also follows with

-\textbf{Funding}: This work was supported by the Banff International Research Station and Casa Matem\'atica Oaxaca [19w5115]; the Association for Women in Mathematics National Science Foundation ADVANCE grant [1500481]; and the Swiss Mathematical Society [SMS Travel Grant] for the travel of KG.
-IMS was supported by the Leverhulme Trust grant RPG-2019-055.
+\textbf{Funding}: This work was supported by the Banff International Research Station and Casa Matem\'atica Oaxaca [19w5115]; the Association for Women in Mathematics National Science Foundation ADVANCE grant [1500481]; and the Swiss Mathematical Society [SMS Travel Grant to KG].
+IMS was supported by the Leverhulme Trust grant [RPG-2019-055].

 \textbf{Acknowledgments}: We thank Carla Farsi for a helpful discussion of orbifold orientability.
 We also thank the Banff International Research Station and Casa Matem\'atica Oaxaca for initiating our collaboration by hosting the 2019 Women in Geometry Workshop.
 In addition, we thank the Association for Women in Mathematics and the organizers of the Women In Geometry Workshop for supporting this collaboration.
-IMS thanks Prof. Jacek Brodzki for providing her with excellent conditions to work.
+IMS thanks Prof.~Jacek Brodzki for providing her with excellent conditions to work.